-Even if you have taken all the necessary steps to prevent your pipes from freezing, sometimes the unexpected happens.
+Even if you have taken all the necessary steps in the winter to prevent burst pipe water damage, sometimes the unexpected happens.
 Maybe a major storm knocked out power for several hours, causing the temperature in your home to drop and your pipes to freeze.
 Or maybe you left home for a few days, making sure to set your thermostat to a reasonable temperature to prevent freezing, and your furnace malfunctioned and did not heat your home properly.

-Whatever the reason, frozen pipes should be a major concern, as this can cause physical damage your pipes and require repairs, and also because they can lead to some serious water damage in your home.
+Whatever the reason, frozen pipes should be a major concern, as this can break your pipes and require repairs, and also because they can lead to some serious water damage in your home.
 Whenever you have frozen pipes, you should get to work to thaw the pipes as soon as possible to prevent damage to both the pipe and your home.

 Here’s how to thaw frozen pipes yourself: